GryllsAddons/ShaguTweaks-mods/README.md

 - **Mouseover Bottom Left**
 *actionbar-mouseover-bar-bottomleft.lua*
 *Hide the Bottom Left ActionBar and show on mouseover.*
+*If using the 'Reduced Actionbar' mod, the pet & shapeshift bars will not be clickable.*

 - **Mouseover Bottom Right**
 *actionbar-mouseover-bar-bottomright.lua*